-K-12 Deaf and Hard of Hearing Teacher Licensure Program
+Professions in Deafness (PID), B.S., concentration in K-12 Deaf and Hard of Hearing Teacher Licensure

 Prepares undergraduate students to provide educational services for children who are deaf or hard of hearing from kindergarten – high school (K-12), with secondary preparation for children with mild-moderate disabilities.
 The program prepares students to teach using a variety of approaches (e.g., ASL/English bilingual; auditory/oral) and settings (e.g., self-contained such as schools for the deaf; inclusive settings; itinerant) to meet the needs of each individual child.

-Successful completion of this program culminates in eligibility for two licenses.
+Successful completion of this program culminates in eligibility for one license.

 Deaf education teacher, special education teacher, itinerant teacher, resource room teacher